2ptr/Shroud/README.md

 ## Current Technique
 Shroud can use shellcode templates via `msfvenom` or custom shellcode files.

-The tool features RC4 encryption with a XOR'd key brute-force decrypted at runtime.
+The tool features RC4 and XOR decryption with some brute-forcing at runtime.
+The exact process may be found in `modules/encryption.py`.

 By default, Shroud launches a camoflauged process from a random list of innocuous Windows processes (`RuntimeBroker.exe`,`svchost.exe`,etc)